 Myth #18.
 Game Watching is Boring for Children

 Watching wild animals in their natural habitat is rarely boring for children, but there can be portions of time where you don’t see anything and that’s when your child can grow impatient.
 We suggest you encourage them to draw the animals they see or teach them basic survival skills.

 Myth #19.
 You Need a Great Camera to Snap Photos

 While any old camera won’t really cut it for an African safari, you don’t need the expensive lens that you see in wildlife documentaries.
 A decent 300mm lens with a 1.4X teleconverter will be enough for whatever comes your way.

 Relieved to learn that so many of the above statements were just myths and misconceptions?
-Go to BookAllSafaris.com and book a guided safari to discover Africa’s beauties and also learn more facts about this stunning continent and its wildlife.
+Head on over to BookAllSafaris.com and book yourself a guided safari to discover Africa’s beauties and also learn more facts about this stunning continent and its wildlife.